Seattle Sounders FC: Champions League title and first Club World Cup (2022–2024)

 On November 22, 2022, Lagerwey departed the club after a seven-year tenure to assume the role of President and CEO at Atlanta United FC.
 The Sounders announced their appointment of Craig Waibel as the club's new general manager and Chief Soccer Officer on November 30.
 He had been hired by the club in 2021 to serve as sporting director.
 The team began their 2023 preseason in Seattle before a training camp in Marbella, Spain, to prepare for the 2022 FIFA Club World Cup in Morocco.
 The Sounders entered in the second round against Egypt's Al Ahly, the runners-up in the 2021–22 CAF Champions League, and lost 1–0 to a late goal.
 The club also qualified for the expanded 2025 edition of the tournament due to their 2022 CONCACAF Champions League title.
 The team finished second in the Western Conference during the 2023 regular season, behind expansion team St. Louis City SC, and returned to the MLS Cup Playoffs on a nine-match unbeaten streak.
 They were eliminated in the Conference Semifinals by Los Angeles FC at home, their first playoff loss in Seattle since 2013.

 The Sounders debuted a new logo in September 2023 as part of the club's 50th anniversary celebrations the following year.
 A new training facility and team headquarters, the Sounders FC Center at Longacres in Renton, opened at the start of the 2024 season to replace the Starfire Sports Complex.
-The club signed Argentinan winger Pedro de la Vega to a four-year Designated Player contract in January 2024.
+The club signed Argentinian winger Pedro de la Vega to a four-year Designated Player contract in January 2024.
 Ruidíaz became the top goalscorer in the team's MLS history on March 23, 2024, surpassing the 79-goal record set by Fredy Montero.
 Outside of league play, the Sounders were eliminated in the U.S. Open Cup semifinals and Leagues Cup quarterfinals in the same month, both in losses to Los Angeles FC.
 The team qualified for the playoffs and defeated Los Angeles FC, who were the top seed in the Western Conference, but were eliminated in the Western Conference Final by the LA Galaxy.